rust-lang/rust-forge/triage-procedure.md

 All unlabeled PRs should be processed.
 The steps below are not mutually exclusive, any number of them may apply.

-When **no review has happened**, if the PR is a work in progress (e.g., test failures, merge conflict) mark S-waiting-on-author.
-Otherwise, mark S-waiting-on-review.
+When **no review has happened**, if the PR is a work in progress (e.g., test failures, merge conflict) mark `S-waiting-on-author`.
+Otherwise, mark `S-waiting-on-review`.
 If no human has checked in yet and you don't recognise the submitter as a regular contributor, leave a comment saying something like "Thanks for the PR!
-We’ll periodically check in on it to make sure that
-@reviewer or someone else from the team reviews it soon."
+We’ll periodically check in on it to make sure that @reviewer or someone else from the team reviews it soon."

 At this point, all PRs must have a tag applied.